 Restarting the device is one of the easiest ways to fix any system related issue.
-It helps to delete cached files, and broken kernel and boots devices with the best Last Known Good Configuration settings helping to unclog broken system issues.
+It helps to delete cached files and broken kernel and boots devices with the best Last Known Good Configuration settings helping to unclog broken system issues.

 - To restart the Windows 10/11, go to Start -> Power -> Restart

-- Wait for the system to completely boot up
+- Wait for the system to boot up completely

 - Check connected device performance; is it working correctly or not